SleepDaemon/Modern-Steam/README.md

 # Notice
 The bugs mentioned below still exist, and I have tried my best to solve them but unfortantly failed.
 Also, I will no longer be doing updates on this repo, as I have given up on this project and no longer interested in it.
 I might do one last update later on where I fix mentioned bugs.

+I highly suggest Fluent for Steam as it uses the same sources I use for it's skin, you can find them on Github [here](https://github.com/purogamer/Fluent-for-Steam), or visit their site [fluentforsteam.io/](https://www.fluentforsteam.io/)

 ## Download
 Go to [Releases](https://github.com/SleepDaemon/SteamDarkMode/releases), read and download from the latest **Stable** release.